Budgeting Made Easy

 Using a personal budget to manage debt

 Another way budgeting helps you is by making it easier to manage debt.
 Debts generally fall into one or two categories, depending on your financial situation.
-Debts like mortgages and your car payment are always fixed.
-But credit card debt can be fixed or flexible.
-If you pay off any charges you make in full every month, it tends to be a flexible expense.
-However, if you have balances to pay off, it’s often better to make the payments a fixed expense.
+Debts like mortgages and car payments are always fixed.
+However, credit card debt can be fixed or flexible.
+Paying off any charges you make in full every month tends to be a flexible expense.
+However, if you have balances to pay off, making the payments a fixed expense is often better.

 If credit card debt is causing problems for your budget, we can help.